 Key factors that you should consider when making this decision include:

 - Maturity.
 Your agent is legally required to be at least 18 years old.
-However, age alone should not determine whether a particular person is suitable for the role.
+However, age alone should not determine whether a particular person is suitable.
 Some people can handle the responsibilities of this job at a young age, while others are never equipped to bear this emotional burden.

 - Personal convictions.
 What are your agent’s beliefs regarding end-of-life care?
-Could he or she violate their own beliefs if instructed to do so in your Oklahoma Advance Directive?
+Could they violate their own beliefs if instructed in your Advance Directive?
 While you and your agent need not agree on every matter, you should at least feel confident that this person will carry out your wishes.

 - Financial interests.
-The state of Oklahoma prohibits anybody who stands to gain financially from acting as a witness for your advance directive for health care.
-This same principle can also be applied to your agent.
-People generally prefer to select agents who will not be impacted by the financial implications of this document, but are legally permitted to do so if they so choose.
+Oklahoma prohibits anybody who can gain financially from acting as a witness for your Advance Health Care Directive.
+The same principle can also be applied to your agent.
+People generally prefer to select agents who will not be impacted by the financial implications of this document but are legally permitted to do so if they so choose.

-Depending on your situation and stated preferences in your Oklahoma Advance Directive, your agent may take the following actions on your behalf:
+Depending on your situation and stated preferences in your Advance Healthcare Directive, your agent may take the following actions on your behalf:

 - Secure access to relevant medical records.

-Your health care agent is permitted to begin making these and other decisions as soon as the attending physician has determined you lack the ability to make informed choices.
+Your healthcare agent can make these and other decisions as soon as the attending physician has determined that you cannot make informed choices.

-The more specific your Oklahoma Advance Directive, the better.
-Your agent is expected to abide by your stated wishes regardless of influence by other people.
-If, however, you fail to provide specific details, your agent will need to use their best judgement based on what he or she believes you would want.
+The more specific your language is in your Oklahoma Advance Directive, the better.
+If you fail to provide specific details, your agent will need to use their best judgment based on what they believe you would want.
+Your agent is expected to abide by your stated wishes regardless of the influence of other people.

-Note, however, that Title 63, Section 3101.2 of the Oklahoma Statutes specifically states that your agent’s decision-making powers do not extend to assisted suicide — nor can plans for euthanasia be outlined in a valid Oklahoma Advance Directive.
+Note, however, that § 63.3101.2 of the Oklahoma Statutes clearly states that your agent’s decision-making powers do not extend to assisted suicide — nor can plans for euthanasia be outlined in a valid Advance Directive.